A Bird Lands on the Wrong Branch

 Where is Snake Island and why is it famous?

 Ilha da Queimada Grande is a 43-hectare island located approximately 33 kilometers off the coast of São Paulo state, Brazil, administered as part of the municipality of Itanhaém.
-It is famous for being the only natural habitat in the world of the golden lancehead pit viper (Bothrops insularis), an endemic species that exists nowhere else on Earth.
-The island holds an estimated population of two thousand to four thousand of these critically endangered snakes, concentrated in roughly 26 hectares of lowland rainforest.
-The Brazilian Navy declared the island closed to civilians in the 1920s and has maintained the closure ever since, making it one of the very few places on Earth where humans are forbidden specifically to protect a venomous predator from extinction.
+It is famous for being the only natural habitat in the world of the golden lancehead pit viper (Bothrops insularis), a species that exists nowhere else on Earth.
+The island holds an estimated 2,000 to 4,000 of these critically endangered snakes, concentrated in roughly 26 hectares of lowland rainforest.
+The Brazilian Navy closed the island to civilians in the 1920s and has maintained the closure ever since — one of the very few places on Earth where humans are forbidden to land specifically to protect a venomous predator from us.

 Why are there so many snakes on Ilha da Queimada Grande?

 Sea levels rose at the end of the last ice age, around 11,000 years ago, separating what is now Snake Island from mainland Brazil and trapping a population of pit vipers on the newly isolated landmass.
-The island had no rodents and no other ground prey, so the snakes were forced to evolve to hunt migratory birds that rested in the trees.
+The island had no rodents and no other ground prey, so the snakes evolved to hunt migratory birds in the trees.
 They became arboreal, developed extreme camouflage, and produced venom three to five times more potent than their mainland ancestors so they could kill bitten birds before the birds could fly away to die elsewhere.
-With no large predators on the island and a steady seasonal supply of migratory birds, the population stabilized at a density that approaches one snake per square meter in the densest patches of forest.
+With no large predators on the island, the population stabilized at a density that approaches one snake per square meter in the densest patches of forest.

 How dangerous is the golden lancehead's venom?

-A bite from Bothrops insularis carries an estimated mortality rate of seven percent if untreated and approximately three percent with prompt medical treatment, including antivenom and supportive care.
-The venom is a hemotoxic-cytotoxic mixture that causes immediate severe pain, tissue necrosis (the flesh around the bite literally dissolves), failure of blood clotting, internal hemorrhaging, intestinal bleeding, kidney failure, and brain hemorrhage.
-It is three to five times more potent than the venom of the mainland Bothrops jararaca, the species’ closest relative.
+A bite from Bothrops insularis carries an estimated mortality rate of seven percent if untreated and approximately three percent with prompt medical treatment.
+The venom is a hemotoxic-cytotoxic mixture that causes immediate severe pain, tissue necrosis (the flesh around the bite dissolves), failure of blood clotting, internal hemorrhaging, intestinal bleeding, kidney failure, and brain hemorrhage.
+It is three to five times more potent than the venom of the mainland Bothrops jararaca, the species' closest relative.
 Antivenom is produced by the Butantan Institute in São Paulo but is not stocked at most coastal Brazilian hospitals, so anyone bitten on or near the island would face a difficult evacuation before treatment.

 Can I visit Snake Island?

 No civilian access is permitted.
 The island is a federally protected conservation area under Brazilian law, and unauthorized landings are prosecuted as environmental crimes.
-Permits are issued only by the Chico Mendes Institute for Biodiversity Conservation (ICMBio), and only for scientific research, conservation work, or naval lighthouse maintenance — and only with a documented protocol that includes a federally certified physician on the visiting team and predeployed antivenom.
-The closest a non-researcher can legally get is by chartered boat from the harbors at Itanhaém or Peruíbe, which will circle the legal exclusion zone around the island without landing.
-The Butantan Institute museum in São Paulo city displays preserved specimens of Bothrops insularis and is the closest legal interaction with the species.
+Permits are issued only by the Chico Mendes Institute for Biodiversity Conservation (ICMBio), and only for scientific research, conservation work, or naval lighthouse maintenance — with a documented protocol that includes a federally certified physician and pre-deployed antivenom.
+The closest a non-researcher can legally get is by chartered boat from the harbors at Itanhaém or Peruíbe, which will circle the legal exclusion zone without landing.
+The Butantan Institute museum in São Paulo city displays preserved specimens and is the closest legal interaction with the species.

 What is biopiracy and why is it a problem on Snake Island?

 Biopiracy refers to the illegal capture and export of endangered wildlife — in this case, golden lancehead specimens — for the international black market.
-A single golden lancehead reportedly sells for between $10,000 and $30,000 on the black market, driven by demand from private exotic-animal collectors and unauthorized pharmaceutical research.
-The interest in the species’ venom is grounded in real science: Captopril, the world’s first widely used ACE inhibitor for hypertension, was developed in the 1970s from a peptide found in the venom of Bothrops jararaca, the golden lancehead’s mainland ancestor.
+A single specimen sells for between $10,000 and $30,000, driven by demand from private exotic-animal collectors and unauthorized pharmaceutical research.
+The interest in the venom is grounded in real science: Captopril, the world's first widely used ACE inhibitor for hypertension, was developed in the 1970s from a peptide found in the venom of Bothrops jararaca, the golden lancehead's mainland ancestor.
 The same logic applied to B. insularis venom — significantly more potent than its mainland relative — makes each smuggled snake a potential pharmaceutical asset.
-Brazilian law treats unauthorized capture as a federal environmental crime, and specimens have been seized periodically in customs operations in Europe and North America.
+Brazilian law treats unauthorized capture as a federal environmental crime, and specimens have been seized periodically in European and North American customs operations.

 Sources